frank-f-trafton/prod_ui_wip/README.md

 ## Status

 **ProdUI is currently unfinished.** It is not recommended for general use at this time.
-It should run with LÖVE 11.4, 11.5 and 12.0-development if you want to take a look, though.
+It should run with LÖVE 11.4, 11.5 and 12.0-development if you want to take a look or make a fork.
+See `WIP.md` for a rough list of pending work.

 ## Repository Structure